edgedb/edgedb/docs/guides/deployment/bare_metal.rst

 Bare Metal
 ==========

-:edb-alt-title: Deploying EdgeDB to a Bare Metal Server
+:edb-alt-title: Deploying Gel to a Bare Metal Server

 In this guide we show how to deploy EdgeDB to bare metal using your system's package manager and systemd.